Reach Consumers via Search Engine Optimization

 Consider allowing the user to return to the page they were redirected from.

-One form of redirecting is doorway pages.
+One form of redirect is a doorway page.
 These are designed to move the user to written content and numerous keywords to catch a crawler’s attention and redirect the user.
 These pages are often made en masse with few differences between them.
-For instance, they create multiple pages with the same content but change words to tailor to locations.
+For instance, they create multiple pages with the same content but change the wording to tailor it to each location.

 Step up your SEO game and reach consumers the right way!